durbanlegend/thag_rs/README.md

   - A [[bin]] to rename the executable output.
 * Automatic support for light or dark backgrounds and a 16- or 256- colour palette for different message types, according to terminal capability.
 Alternatively, you can specify your terminal preferences in a `config.toml` file.
 On Windows, interrogating the terminal is not well supported and tends to cause interference, so in the absence of a `config.toml` file, `thag_rs` defaults to basic ANSI-16 colours and dark mode support.
 However, the dark mode colours it uses have been chosen to work well with most light modes.
 * In some cases you may be able to develop a module of a project individually by giving it its own main method and embedded Cargo dependencies and running it from thag_rs.
 Failing that, you can always work on a minimally modified copy in another location.
 This approach allows you to develop and debug a new module without having it break your project.
 For example the demo versions of colors.rs and stdin.rs were both prototypes that were fully developed as scripts before being merged into the main `thag_rs` project.

+## Usage notes

+### Testing changes to dependencies

+As mentioned earlier, ``thag_rs`` uses timestamps to rerun compiled scripts without unnecessary rebuilding.
+You can override this behaviour with the `--force (-f)` option.
+This is important to note if you are using the script to test changes to a dependency specified in the toml block, typically as a path dependency but possibly a git or even a version dependency.
+If you make changes to the dependency but not to the script, you need to specify -f to rebuild the script so that it will pick up the changed dependency.

 ## Platform Support
 This crate is designed to be cross-platform and supports MacOS, Linux and Windows.